 How long does a standard bathroom renovation take?

 A standard Sydney bathroom renovation takes two to four weeks of active work, depending on the scope, layout changes, and trade availability.
-Older homes or apartments with access restrictions can extend the timeline by a week or more.
+Older homes or apartments with access restrictions extend the timeline by a week or more.

 Should I get a fixed-price labour quote or hourly rates?